 Board composition focuses on the balance between employee and non-employee directors, the role of independent directors overall as well as on key committees, the experience, reputation and qualifications of board members and their commitment to the company.
 Board diversity is also a key consideration in evaluating board composition including an assessment of both demographic and professional experience diversity.

-Business ethics and competitive practices includes the companies stated policies, track record, and reputation for adherence to industry best practices for conduct.
+Business ethics and competitive practices include the companies stated policies, track record, and reputation for adherence to industry best practices for conduct.
 Transparency and compliance reporting are also evaluated.

 Supply chain management includes all aspects of materials sourcing, supplier selection, distribution and logistics practices including adherence to established codes of conduct throughout the relevant supply chains.